Mitigating Traffic Remapping Attacks in Autonomous Multi-hop Wireless Networks: Network Model

-Fig.~\ref{fig:validation} presents the cumulative distribution function (CDF) of congruity obtained after simulating all the $2^{10}$ possible attacker sets, producing a mean congruity of 0.76 for the rank-based model.
-For comparison consider a Prisoners' Dilemma (PD) heuristic: if the number of attackers in $A$ exceeds (does not exceed) a certain threshold then all the attacker nodes' status is guessed as \emph{lose} (\emph{don't lose}) and the neutral nodes' as \emph{don't mind} (\emph{mind}).
-The corresponding CDFs depicted in Fig.~\ref{fig:validation} for thresholds varying from $0$ to $|N|$ produce mean values between 0.49 and 0.54, not far from guessing by a fair coin toss.
-As another baseline, an unrealistic ``informed gambler'', who knew an attacker (neutral) node's statistical chance of acquiring a \emph{lose} (\emph{mind}) status under a random attacker set, might guess the node's status for a given $A$ by tossing an appropriately biased coin.
+For comparison consider a heuristic inspired by the $|N|$-person Prisoners' Dilemma (PD) game \cite{Straffin1993}: if the number of attackers exceeds (does not exceed) a certain threshold then all the attacker nodes' status is guessed as \emph{lose} (\emph{don't lose}) and the honest nodes' as \emph{don't mind} (\emph{mind}).
+The corresponding CDFs depicted in Fig.~\ref{fig:validation} for the threshold varying from $0$ to $|N|$ produce mean values between 0.49 and 0.54, not far from a fair coin toss.
+As another baseline, an unrealistic ``informed gambler'', who knew an attacker (honest) node's statistical chance of acquiring a \emph{lose} (\emph{mind}) status under a random attacker set, might guess the node's status for a given $A$ by tossing an appropriately biased coin.
 Congruity would then be measured by the expected number of guesses that match the simulation.
-The corresponding CDF depicted in Fig.~\ref{fig:validation} produces a mean value of 0.82.
-We conclude that the rank-based model is a good indicator of the impact of TRAs in saturated MANETs and we will subsequently use it to analyze the arising noncooperative TRA game.
+The corresponding CDF depicted in Fig.~\ref{fig:validation} produces a mean value of 0.82, inferior to our model's.
+We conclude that the rank-based model is a reasonably good predictor of the impact of TRAs in MAWiNs with saturation-level traffic.